 The winning foot is the first to climb

-To succeed need to start off first
+To succeed need to start off first.

-The early bird gets the worm
+Roughly equivalent to: The early bird catches the worm.

 Drain the pond to harvest the fish

 Choose short-term gain for long-term sorrow.
 Not planning for the long term.
 Short-termism.
 Similar to burning down a forest to capture wild animals - unsustainable.

 Roughly equivalent to: Kill the goose that lays the golden eggs.

 Generously repaying a debt of gratitude.
 The story is of Yang Bao who nursed a sick bird back to health.
 After he had released the siskin into the wild he dreamed of the bird carrying grass tied in rings in its beak which transformed into a boy with precious jade rings .
 The boy gave Yang Bao enduring good fortune in gratitude.

 Hold back on grief and accept the mishap